reactmaster223/reactmaster223/README.md

 Prefer challenge jobs that need to learn new technology that I don't know.

-Will fast learn new technologies and take part in new challenges in short time.
+Will learn new technologies quickly and take part in new challenges asap.

 Looking forward hearing from you about new job opportunity.